fsprojects/fantomas/docs/docs/end-users/IgnoreFiles.md

 ## Great for gradual adoption

 It is not always possible to format all code from the moment you start using Fantomas.
-Your team might be working on a lot of features and the init format can lead to a hugh set of changes in source control.
+Your team might be working on a lot of features and the initial format can lead to a hugh set of changes in source control.
 The `.fantomasignore` file can help you to introduce Fantomas **bit by bit** to a new code base.
 A good example of this is [dotnet/fsharp](https://github.com/dotnet/fsharp/blob/main/.fantomasignore), the maintainers initially only formatted signature files and are formatting more code over time.